 What Kinds of Cases Go to Wayne County Small Claims Court?

 You can always sue an individual Wayne County Small Claims Court if they live in Wayne County.
 You can always sue a company in Wayne County Small Claims Court if their business is located in Wayne County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Wayne County Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes

 - Personal injury claims (such as dog bites)

 - Professional negligence claims (like bad car repairs)

 - Claims regarding the return of a renter's security deposit or personal property